Dodge City, Kansas: In popular culture

+The area officially called West Brewarrina, part of Brewarrina, New South Wales, Australia, was dubbed "Dodge City" by its Aboriginal residents, after they had been moved there in 1965 from the Aboriginal reserve known as Brewarrina Aboriginal Mission.
+The name reflects the racial segregation practised in the town.

 In the television series Smallville, Metropolis is said to be southwest of Dodge City with Smallville, "Superman" / Clark Kent's childhood and adolescent residence, located 200 mi west of Wichita.

 More recently, Dodge City served as a setting for the 2005 multi-platform video game Gun.